Trenda-Software/vlife-be-node/readme.md

 ## Run

     $ docker run -d -p <your host machine port>:3000 vlife-api
-    $ docker run -d -p 8080:3000 vlife-api
+    $ docker run -d -p 3000:3000 vlife-api

 ## Check the container, log into it

-    $ docker exec -it <container name / ID> /bin/bash --> be sure that the container distro has the bash binaries (e.g. alpine does not have it, it uses ash)
+    $ docker exec -it <container name / ID> /bin/bash --> be sure that the container distro has the bash binaries (e.g. node-alpine does not have it, it uses ash shell)

 # attach the container input/output to a terminal